socallinuxexpo/scale-network/tests/unit/openwrt/README.md

 ## Usage

-To test the template output from whats generated using gomplate
+To test the template output from whats generated using gomplate.
+If does this by `diff`ing a known good generated set of files found in `./golden` with generated files in `./tmp`.

 Just run: